 I spent a remarkable amount of time in my 20s driving back and forth for concerts, cabarets, and other events my friends and I performed in.
 Back then most of the appeal was for the people I knew there, not the city itself.
 But the more I visited, the more places I found, and the longer I wanted to stay.

-You should know that I am an absolute sucker for literary booze joints.
-The Crow & Quill is my favourite spot in Asheville, owned by a lovely friend who hosts themed parties and art+maker nights each week.
-C&Q also hosts live music and serves all the fancy cocktails dreams are made of.
+The Crow & Quill is my favourite spot in Asheville, owned by a friend who hosts themed parties and art+maker nights each week.
+C&Q also hosts live music (my band included) and serves all the fancy cocktails that dreams are made of.
 Dreams of Gorey, Poe, and Lovecraft, in a sea of three hundred whiskeys.

 This restlessness with my current city could be greatly satiated if I relocated to Asheville, I’m sure, but it remains on the back burner.
 Even with the hyperinflation of rent and sprawling suburbs, the ever-lingering wafts of body odor and patchouli, and the blur of buskers that almost sound as good as that one band they remind me of.
 I really love it.